Actimia/rust-playground/talk.md

 SDP 25-03-20

 ## Typesafe State Machines in Rust
- - Hello my name is...
+ - Hello my name is Viking Edström
-   - I am new to Agreat...
+ - I am new to Agreat, but I have enjoyed my time here so far!
+ - Today, we are going to talk about state machines and a technique for building them in Rust that prevents a lot of common errors
+ - Don't worry if you have not used Rust before, I will explain everything as we go

 ### 10000-feet overview of Rust
  - Who here have heard of Rust?
 Who has written Rust?